zafersn/WiFi-RC-Controller-With-Camera/README-EN.md

 ### SETTING UP ARDUINO AND PIN CONNECTION SCHEMATIC

 * Data which come to Arduino is sent as a PWM interval that go to the motors directly.
-There are two values "+ (forward)" or "- (backward)" for decide direction with PWM value.
+There are two values `+ (forward)` or `- (backward)` for decide direction with PWM value.
 * Above-mentioned situations is considered by us, there can be made various modifications.
-* PWM interval is between 0-255.
+* PWM interval is between` 0-255.`
-* RIGHT AND LEFT motor PWMs' and servo motor angle is taken as a String(e.g. 200:200!888) from phone.
-This String value is splitted with ":" and "!" characters and created the array that has 3 elements.
+* RIGHT AND LEFT motor PWMs' and servo motor angle is taken as a String(e.g. `200:200!888`) from phone.
+This String value is splitted with `:` and `!` characters and created the array that has 3 elements.
-* The value after the "!" character is the servo motor's angle value which connected with camera.
+* The value after the `!` character is the servo motor's angle value which connected with camera.
 Servo motor is not used in this project.
 * Motor Moving, PWM data and situations of the car
 * Example:
 * 0:0 //stop